-Not only was the leather in bad shape, some of the veneer was in bad shape and pulling from the table.
+Not only was the leather in bad shape, but some of the veneer was also in bad shape and pulling from the table.

 I can only imagine how beautiful this table was so many years ago and how many stories it has heard from my great grandparents and other family members.
 I remember this table as long as I can remember in my grandmother’s home.
 I had to make it beautiful again for her.

 So Mr. G started his work.